gathuku/laravel_mpesa/README.md

 - Account balance

 ## Documentation
 You are looking at it.
-But we've also got [beautiful fully navigable docs](https://beyode.co.ke/mpesa/).
+But we've also got [beautiful, fully navigable docs](https://beyode.co.ke/mpesa/).

 ## Installation
 You can install this awesome package via composer